Quantum simulation of strong charge-parity violation and Peccei-Quinn mechanism: Results

-In this representation, the first term corresponds to the staggered mass energy, the second encodes gauge-invariant fermion hopping between the two sites mediated by the link operator $U_{01}$, and the third term represents the electric-field energy including the $CP$-violating $\theta$ shift.
-The final term enforces Gauss’s law through an energetic constraint, restricting the evolution to the gauge-invariant subspace.
+The first term describes the staggered mass energy, the second implements gauge-invariant fermion hopping mediated by the link operator $U_{01}$, and the third gives the electric-field energy with the $CP$-violating $\bar{\theta}$ shift.
+The final term enforces the Gauss law, confining the dynamics to the gauge-invariant subspace.

-This minimal Schwinger model retains the topological and $CP$-violating structure of the QCD Hamiltonian while being computationally tractable on near-term quantum processors.
-The $\theta$-dependent electric-field shift plays the role of an effective $CP$-odd background field, allowing one to explore parity violation, vacuum degeneracy, and $\theta$-vacuum transitions within a low-dimensional analog of strong interactions.
+This minimal Schwinger model retains the essential topological and $CP$-violating structure of the QCD Hamiltonian.
+The $\bar{\theta}$-dependent electric field acts as a $CP$-odd background, allowing studies of parity violation, vacuum degeneracy, and $\bar{\theta}$-vacuum transitions in a low-dimensional analogue of strong interactions.

-To implement the model on a quantum computer, both the fermionic and gauge degrees of freedom are encoded in qubits (spin-$\tfrac{1}{2}$ systems).
-The fermionic modes are mapped to qubits using the Jordan–Wigner (JW) \cite{Jordan1928}, which preserves the correct anticommutation relations through parity strings, while each gauge link is represented by a single qubit in the quantum-link formulation.
-The staggered fermion fields $\psi_x$ and $\psi_x^\dagger$ satisfy \ In the JW representation, they are written as
+To implement the model on quantum hardware, both the fermionic and gauge degrees of freedom are encoded in qubits.
+The fermionic modes are mapped to qubits using the Jordan-Wigner (JW) transformation~\cite{Jordan1928}, which preserves the correct anticommutation relations through nonlocal parity strings.
+The staggered fermion fields $\psi_x$ and $\psi_x^\dagger$ satisfy the canonical anticommutation relations